salu133445/musegan/docs/model.md

 ## MuseGAN

-MuseGAN, an integration and extension of the proposed multi-track and temporal models, takes as input four different types of random vectors:
+MuseGAN, an integration and extension of the proposed multitrack and temporal models, takes as input four different types of random vectors:

 - an _inter-track time-independent_ random vector (_z_)